PgBiel/elembic/src/element.typ

   assert(
     global-data.stateful,
-    message: "elembic: stateful.get: cannot use this function without enabling the global stateful toggle\n  hint: if you don't mind the performance hit, write '#show: e.stateful.toggle(true)' somewhere above the 'context {}' in which this call happens, or at the top of the document to apply to all rules as well"
+    message: "elembic: stateful.get: cannot use this function without enabling the global stateful toggle\n  hint: if you don't mind the performance hit, write '#show: e.stateful.enable()' somewhere above the 'context {}' in which this call happens, or at the top of the document to apply to all rules as well"
   )

   get-styles(element, elements: global-data.elements, use-routine: true)